Introduction to Online Reporting

 This form may be completed by any member of the University of St. Thomas community who has experienced, witnessed, or learned of suspected sexual assault, dating and domestic violence, stalking, or sexual harassment on campus.

-Staff and Faculty members can use this form to fulfill their reporting requirements under the Sexual Misconduct Policy to notify trained responders of suspected sexual misconduct or child abuse , however they must identify themselves and cannot remain anonymous.
+Staff and Faculty members can use this form to fulfill their reporting requirements under the Sexual Misconduct Policy to notify the Title IX Coordinator of suspected sexual misconduct or child abuse, however they must identify themselves and cannot remain anonymous.

 If the identity of the reporting party is provided below, the University of St. Thomas will follow up directly with them.
-As appropriate, we will offer support services and interim measures and will discuss the options of an informal and formal investigation under the Sexual Misconduct Policy.
+As appropriate, we will offer supportive measures and will discuss the process options available under the Sexual Misconduct Policy.

 Choosing to Remain Anonymous: